twitter/communitynotes/documentation/under-the-hood/ranking-notes.md

 Notes with a Note Helpfulness Score less than -0.05 -0.8 \* abs(noteFactorScore) are assigned Not Helpful, where noteFactorScore is described in [Matrix Factorization](#matrix-factorization).
 Additionally, notes with an upper confidence bound estimate of their Note Helpfulness Score (as computed via pseudo-raters) less than -0.04 are assigned Not Helpful, as described in [Modeling Uncertainty](#modeling-uncertainty).
 Notes with scores in between remain with a status of Needs more Ratings.

-Identifying notes as Not Helpful improves contributor helpfulness scoring and reduces the time contributors spend reviewing low quality notes.
+Identifying notes as Not Helpful improves contributor helpfulness scoring and reduces the time contributors spend reviewing low-quality notes.
 We plan to enable Helpful statuses for notes marking posts as "not misleading" as we continue to evaluate ranking quality and utility to users.

 When a note reaches a status of Helpful / Not Helpful, they're shown alongside the two most commonly chosen explanation tags which describe the reason the note was rated helpful or unhelpful.